The Coast Miwok

 As early as 1890, the Marin Headlands began to see U.S. Army settlements, placed here to protect San Francisco Bay from hostile ships and surprise attack.

 By 1907, the army owned all of the Marin Headlands, building barracks and bunkers along the coast, as well as a post office, gymnasium, and even a bakery.
 Among the new buildings at Fort Barry were a number of officer's mansions and a large infirmary.
-Today, the Marin Headlands Hostel calls the converted hospital and one of the mansions home.
+Today, HI Marin Headlands calls the converted hospital and one of the mansions home.

 As World War II approached, operations in the area were considerably increased and harbor defenses enhanced.
 Many more men were enlisted in the Headlands, and the area was on red alert for enemy attack -- particularly in the moments following the Japanese attack on Pearl Harbor in December 1941, when the West Coast was assumed to be the next target.
 Despite their preparedness, no attack ever came to the Bay Area.